-Although they’re not necessarily deathless (due to some inevitable instances like being eaten by predators), some species of glass sponges can survive up to more than 15,000 years!
-This is because some species can control the growth of their spicules (mineralized structures) at a very slow rate, hence slowing down their aging process.
+Although they’re not necessarily deathless (due to inevitable instances like being eaten by predators), some glass sponges can survive up to 15,000 years!
+This is because some species can control the growth of their spicules (mineralized structures) at a prolonged rate, hence slowing down their aging process.

 More Reading: The Myth of Human Supremacy